New Rochelle Schools Shut Down Food Distribution For Second Time in a Week After Kitchen Worker Tests Positive | Talk of the Sound

 On April 1st, Christopher Columbus Elementary School Principal Michael Galland learned he had tested positive.
 A letter to the Columbus school community, said Galland would remain home for the next few weeks.
 Despite this, on April 7th, Galland led a teacher and staff parade through the West End of New Rochelle.
 He appeared to be in good spirits, waving to the crowds and calling out to parade watchers.

-Feijóo said kitchen staff will be rotated so that no one who worked in the kitchen during the last week will be there.
+Feijóo said this morning kitchen staff will be rotated so that no one who worked in the kitchen during the last week will be there.
 Feijóo did not address how many kitchen workers or distribution workers were impacted and whether they are on a 14-day quarantine.

+UPDATE 5:46 PM: Feijóo has now issued a second statement, thirty-five people who were potentially exposed were instructed to self-quarantine for two weeks.

+UPDATE 6:46 PM Feijóo has now issued a third statement, thirty-five others who were potentially exposed to the employee who tested positive.

 In the exact scenario Talk of the Sound warned about in a scathing assessment of the New Rochelle school district food distribution operation, first delivered on March 17th and published on March 23rd, the food preparation at New Rochelle High School site is now shut down, all workers who worked with employee who tested positive over the past week are on 14-day quarantine.
 Although Feijóo did not say so, all impacted workers are now unavailable for at least two weeks, more for those who subsequently test positive for the virus.

-Note: UPDATE: Food distribution continued today even after the New Rochelle High School kitchen was temporarily closed by a COVID-19 case.
-ShopRite donated pasta, sauce, cereal, water, granola bars, bread and other non-perishable items to the WestCOP food distribution site at 95 Lincoln Ave.
-A second delivery is expected tomorrow.